appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 **From Command Line:**

-To check Public access settings for this account status, run the following command, `aws s3control get-public-access-block --account-id &lt;ACCT_ID> --region &lt;REGION_NAME>`
+To check Public access settings for this account status, run the following command, `aws s3control get-public-access-block --account-id <ACCT_ID> --region <REGION_NAME>`

 Output if Block Public access is enabled: